spencertipping/phi/dev/concatenative.md

 instructions, interpreters/compilers at version X will support every instruction at every version from 0 to X: backwards compatibility is fully guaranteed.

-**TODO:** we'll probably want some type of `objid` instruction to optimize equality comparisons for things like cons cells, although this has the potential to expose details of the memory allocation strategy

 | Code   | Name      | Version | Description         |
 |--------|-----------|---------|---------------------|
 | `0x00` | `i>`      | 0       | Quote interpreter   |